Kangpar Gewog: Recent Changes

 Until recent years, the gewog was largely secluded from other parts of the country and was tucked away in picturesque mountains and virgin forests.
 It had no amenities other than a few schools and health clinics.
 However, starting from a five or six years ago, the people of the gewog saw unprecedented changes and developments.
 It all started with the electrification of almost all the villages in the gewog.
 A couple of years later, one of the primary schools was upgraded to a lower secondary school, removing parents' burden of sending their children after the 6th grade for schooling to Thungkhar Lower Secondary School, which is a day's walk from Kangpara.
 The gewog has approximately 4 schools, namely, Kangpara Lower Secondary School, Pasaphu Primary School, Threlphu Community School and Zordung Community School.

 The connecting of the gewog to the mobile was another unprecedented change; the accessibility of the mobile means that farmers of the gewog can keep up-to-date with their relatives and alike who stay in different parts of the country, mostly as civil servants.
 Besides, a farm road is on its way to the gewog and will reach there by next year or so.
 The farm road will prevent people from walking six hours to reach the nearest road and will benefit around 400 households of Kangpara.
 The alignment of the road has fueled some controversy over the past years and has greatly delayed the work; however, many thought the present alignment was the best option and would benefit more households than the previous alignment, and this could have been the main reason why the road was realigned.

-As of 2017, Kangpara Gewog currently has 2.8 km of solar fencing from the Royal Society for Protection of Nature (RSPN), 4.6 km of solar fencing from the local government, and, as part of a small development project, the agriculture office installed an additional 2.5 km.